Accession number BBBC038 · Version 1

 These are examples of the submission format:

-Some publicly available improved annotations are available in these two github repositories:
+Some publicly available improved annotations are available in these two github repositories.
+We would welcome someone submitting these to BBBC in the same format as a new version:

 These images were curated from a variety of sources (below) by the Imaging Platform at the Broad Institute for the 2018 Data Science Bowl.
 Please contact the Imaging Platform with any inquiries.